-- Check out Types of Aid to identify any Messiah College, government or private financial aid programs for which you may qualify, and make sure you review everything on our Financial Aid Forms page, including a publication called “Financial Aid Instructions," which contains detailed instructions for completing the applications.
+- Check out Types of Aid to identify any Messiah University, government or private financial aid programs for which you may qualify, and make sure you review everything on our Financial Aid Forms page, including a publication called “Financial Aid Instructions," which contains detailed instructions for completing the applications.

 In addition to this, the various federal and state forms each contain extensive instructions of their own.
 If you need help with the federal forms, we can help you, but you might also try the United States Department of Education's toll-free number for information and instructions on applying for federal student aid.
 This phone number is 800-433-3243.

 Read Scholarships, Grants and Loans to learn about the different types of aid.

 As you review all of this information, it’s important to keep in mind that not every form of financial aid applies to everyone’s situation.
 For example, you may decide that you don’t want to apply for forms of financial aid which are based on your financial need.
 Still, we recommend that each student review all of this information so that you can be sure you are applying for everything for which you might qualify.

 After reading these instructions, if you want to proceed with the application process, go to Step 2 to learn about filing your Free Application for Federal Student Aid (FAFSA).

 - This step should be completed if you want to apply for need-based financial aid, which includes most of the federal and state programs.
 Also, you cannot receive the Messiah University Grant without filing the FAFSA.

 - When asked for the school code, please enter Messiah University's code—003298.

 - If you decide that you do not want to proceed with applying for need-based financial aid, contact the financial aid office to have this requirement waived on your record.
 Otherwise, we'll keep sending you emails to remind you to do this.